 You wonder, sometimes, why screenwriters even bother making stuff up.
 Real life, as the old saw goes, is sometimes stranger than fiction.
 And even when it's not stranger, it's often much more compelling.

-There is no shortage of incredible cinematic journeys that were born from real-life stories.
-Schindler’s List, Spartacus, Lawrence of Arabia — they are too numerous to list.
-And yet, they have graced our screens for decades and will never get old in the telling.
-Here are just a handful of movies you can watch now that will transport you from your living room and help you experience others’ hopes and dreams and failures.
+As such, there's no shortage of incredible cinematic journeys that were born from real-life stories.
+Here are just a handful of movies you can watch now that will transport you from your living room and help you experience others’ hopes, dreams and failures.

 Just Mercy (2019)

 Writer/director Destin Daniel Cretton’s fourth feature is based on the 2014 book written by world-renowned civil rights defence attorney Bryan Stevenson.
 The autobiography recounts Stevenson’s tireless efforts to fight back against the systemically prejudiced United States justice system, and the movie follows Stevenson’s (played by Michael B. Jordan) work to free a wrongly condemned death row prisoner, Walter McMillian, played by Jamie Foxx.
 It is heart-wrenching and beautiful both in its sadness and its redemption.

 To Sir, With Love is based on the 1959 autobiographical novel of the same name by E. R. Brathwaite, which recounted his time as a teacher in post-WWII London, offering a never-before-seen look into the politics of race and class during that time.
 Sidney Poitier plays the idealistic engineer from British Guiana who gets stuck teaching a group of white college students in East London.